-That’s right!
-Our house robot, Doofus, has moved to a farm and needs your help!
-There’s so much work to do, and only so much time to do it.
-You’ll need to help feed the animals, protect the animals from wolves, harvest your apple crop and take visitors on tours around the farm.
+Our house robot, Doofus, moved to a farm and needed help!
+There’s was so much work to do, and limited time to do it.
+Roboteers needed to help feed the animals, protect the animals from wolves, harvest apple crops and take visitors on tours around the farm.

 The General Rules

-There are six challenges for Pi Wars 2022.
-You should review the background information and rules for each of these challenges.
+There were six challenges for Pi Wars 2022 and background information and rules for each of these challenges is available here.

 “Agri-tech is any technology or practice to improve sustainable productivity of agriculture, horticulture, aquaculture, forestry and the care of pets and horses.”

 Agricultural technology, or Agri-tech, is a growing challenge for farmers who seek to find new, and more efficient ways, to grow their business and operate profitably.
 Here is a list of articles, videos and radio programmes that you might want to look at to find out more about this fascinating topic.

 - What is Agri-tech?
 Agricultural Technology in a Nutshell

 - Wikipedia article on Agricultural Technology

 - A Smithsonian Magazine article about the use of robots in agriculture

 - A video about 7 farming robots that might change agriculture